danday74/chapter-and-verse/README.md

 * Omitted verses

-In modern English translation, certain New Testament verses, which exist in the KJV, have been omitted.
+In modern English translations, certain New Testament verses, which exist in the KJV, have been omitted.

 For example, Matthew 17:21 ESV does not exist whereas Matthew 17:21 KJV does exist.